Medically Reviewed by:John Rabkin, MD, FACSBoard Certified Bariatric Surgeon

 Effectively preparing for weight loss surgery will reduce stress, save money, minimize your risk of complications, increase the amount of weight you will lose and make you much more likely to keep the weight off over the long term.

-For example, one study found that for every 1% of weight lost before surgery, patients can expect to lose 1.8% more weight at one year post-op.
-(Source) Another study found that the more weight patients lost before surgery, the less likely they were to experience complications.
-(Source)
+For example, one study found that for every 1% of weight lost before surgery, patients can expect to lose 1.8% more weight at one year post-op (7).
+Another study found that the more weight patients lost before surgery, the less likely they were to experience complications (8).

 The other big reason for preparing for weight loss surgery early is reversing poor habits.
 Habits take time to change, and if you go back to your old ways following surgery, you will gain the weight back and you will experience a relapse in your obesity-related health problems.

-- Attend your surgeon’s next free seminar to learn your options and better understand what to expect
+- Attend your surgeon’s next free seminar so to better understand what to expect

 - Understand payment options and savings opportunities